-3. FRR dimensioning methodology in accordance with Article 157 and Article 6

-With this new version of the LFCBOA, foreseen to enter into force in 20204, Elia will implement an advanced 'dynamic' dimensioning methodology for sizing the positive and negative FRR needs.
-This method is based on a daily calculation of the FRR reserve capacity for 6 blocks of 4 hours for the next day.
-This dimensioning methodology for positive and negative reserve capacity is specified in the LFCBOA in accordance with Article 228(2) of the current Belgian Federal Grid Code.
-Article 228 specifies that the FRR reserve capacity needs are determined by Elia in the LFCBOA, pursuant to Article 119(1) of the SOGL and the dimensioning methodology is submitted to CREG for approval according to Article 6(3) and 119(2) of the SOGL.
+3.6 FRR dimensioning methodology in accordance with Article 157 and Article 6 method is based on a daily calculation of the FRR reserve capacity for 6 blocks of 4 hours for the next day.
+This dimensioning methodology for positive and negative reserve capacity is specified in the LFCBOA in accordance with Article 228(2)211 of the current Belgian Federal Grid Code of Conduct.
+Article 228211 specifies that the FRR reserve capacity needs are determined by Elia in the LFCBOA, pursuant to Article 119(1) of the SOGL and the dimensioning methodology is submitted to CREG for approval according to Article 6(3) and 119(2) of the SOGL.